ramisa2108/Bangla-Complex-Named-Entity-Recognition-Challenge/README.md

 Presence of `CW`, `PROD`, `CORP` and `GRP` tags in the dataset makes the task challenging.

 The dataset is available in the [`data`](/data/) folder.

+# **Approach**

+The competition had two tracks, one was a DL based track and the other was a feature based track.
+We participated in both the tracks and our solution for the DL based track was based on the [Bangla BERT](https://github.com/csebuetnlp/banglabert) architecture and our solution for the feature based track was based on the [CRF](https://en.wikipedia.org/wiki/Conditional_random_field) architecture.

+# **Reproducing the Results**

 ## Running DL Model